 There really is no better alternative, and no substitute to inpatient detox and rehab services.
 These services will likely be covered by your insurance provider, so don’t wait.
 The sooner you start your road to recovery, the better.

 Now that you know about the alcohol detox timeline, congratulations on taking the first steps toward your journey.
 The good news is that you don’t have to do it alone.
 There are many facilities that can get you the help you need to get sober and stay that way.
-Stay up to date with our latest news to help you on your journey and reach out for help as soon as you can.
+Contact our addiction treatment center to speak with someone about starting detox.